IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 ## Overview

 This example demostrates the use of multiple Xrt Device Service instances and a separate Xrt instance with an OPC UA Server component that communicate via MQTT.
-Note the existance of a `Command` component which is used by the OPC UA Server component to discover the running device services.
+Note the existence of a `Command` component which is used by the OPC UA Server component to discover the running device services.

 ## Running the Example

-The following instructions assume your starting working directory is `/xrt-examples/`.
+The following instructions assume your working directory is `/xrt-examples/`.

 ### **Set Environment Variables**